-It helps in rendering the HTML document in the browser properly and makes the web-page looks good by providing proper margin, padding, colour etc. Using CSS, we can separate the page content and make it’s more presentable so the user can quickly identify each section of the page.
+It helps in rendering the HTML document in the browser properly and makes the web page look good by providing proper margin, padding, color, etc. Using CSS, we can separate the page content and make it’s more presentable so the user can quickly identify each section of the page.

-However, using CSS, we cannot manipulate or edit the HTML document content or elements, but CSS gives us power on how should the content rendered on the browser.
+However, using CSS, we cannot manipulate or edit the HTML document content or elements, but CSS gives us power over how the content should be rendered on the browser.
 And like other computer languages, it also follows some specific set of rules referred to as CSS syntax.

-Hakon Wium Lie first proposed CSS on October 10 1994.
-At the time when Hakon introduced CSS Tim Berners-Lee, the founder of World Wide Web (WWW) also working on other style sheet languages.
+Hakon Wium Lie first proposed CSS on October 10, 1994.
+When Hakon introduced CSS, Tim Berners-Lee, the founder of World Wide Web (WWW), also worked on other style sheet languages.
 In 1996 World Wide Web Consortium released CSS as the official styling language for the web.

 Even after being released in 1996, all the browsers of that time did not give full support to CSS.
 The first browser which fully supported all the features of CSS was Internet Explorer5.0 which was released in 2000.

-- CSS 3 is the current version of CSS, and unlike CSS1 and 2 it was not introduced as a single version.
-CSS 3 was released as a superset of CSS 2 which contain new modules which have backward compatibility with the features of CSS2.
+- CSS 3 is the current version of CSS, and unlike CSS1 and 2, it was not introduced as a single version.
+CSS 3 was released as a superset of CSS 2, which contains new modules which have backward compatibility with the features of CSS2.
 The first draft of CSS 3 was introduced in 1999.
-Since than W3C keeps adding new modules in CSS 3, for instance, css3-page released in 2013, css3-background module released in Oct 2017, css3-box in Jul 2018, and so on.
+Since then, W3C has kept adding new modules in CSS 3, for instance, css3-page released in 2013, css3-background module released in Oct 2017, css3-box in Jul 2018, and so on.

 Why Learn CSS?

 Every language in Computer Science has its objectives so does CSS.
-If you are into web-development and web-designing, you need to learn this language.
-In web development for back-end, we have many alternatives, but in front-end, there are only limited languages we can use.
+If you are into web development and web designing, you need to learn this language.
+In web development for the back-end, we have many alternatives, but in the front-end, there are only limited languages we can use.

 - Web Control

-The responsive web-page adjusts the page content perfectly according to the user’s device.
-And using the CSS, we can create responsive web pages.
+The responsive web page adjusts the page content perfectly according to the user’s device.
+And using CSS, we can create responsive web pages.
 These days a user can use any device to access a website.
-Hence, it’s the job of the developer to make a responsive web-page which automatically adjusts the page content according to the viewport of the user browser.
+Hence, it’s the job of the developer to make a responsive web page that automatically adjusts the page content according to the viewport of the user browser.